 - In Showdown in Little Tokyo, the Damsel in Distress Minako attempts to commit this after the Big Bad is strongly implied to have raped her.

 - Kinjite: Forbidden Subjects ends on a dark note because the little Japanese girl that Charles Bronson's character had saved from child prostitution uses this method of expiating her shame at having been raped.

-- Obviously, this takes place in 47 Ronin.
+- Obviously, this takes place in 47 Ronin (a very, very fictionalised version of the story).
 Kai, the half-Mighty Whitey protagonist, goes through it with the ronin themselves.

 - Ditto The 47 Ronin, the 1941 Japanese version of the story.
 Asano is forced to commit seppuku at the beginning of the story.
 The 47 ronin are forced to commit it at the end, after finally getting revenge for their master and killing Lord Kira.

 - After the remaining villain Yamashita is defeated in a duel in Samurai Cop, he performs a seppuku in accordance with his samurai code.

 - Done by the Japanese commanders at Okinawa at the end of Hacksaw Ridge to demonstrate that the Japanese have finally lost the battle and aren't about to commit another suicidal charge against the Americans.

 - In The Manchurian Candidate, the death of Raymond has undertones of this.
 After breaking out of his mind control at the last minute and shooting the Soviet conspirators, he explains himself to his commanding officer before shooting himself in the head.
 Said officer, Marco, actually orders him to committ suicide rather than go on trial for the murders he did not willingly commit.